Voiding dysfunction overview

 Treatment Options for Voiding Dysfunction

-Pubovaginal Sling: The cause of stress incontinence in most women is a lack of support for the bladder neck.
-The PV sling procedure corrects stress incontinence by reconfiguring the fascial support for the bladder neck.
+The cause of stress incontinence in many women is a lack of support for the bladder neck.
+The Pubovaginal Sling (PV) procedure corrects stress incontinence by reconfiguring the fascial support for the bladder neck.
+By inserting this device, voiding dysfunction can be controlled.

 Some women have stress incontinence without bladder neck support.
 In this case, injection of a small volume of collagen into the region of the sphincter may improve urethral coaptation and prevent stress incontinence.